When their child's doctor is 2,800 km away, Inuit families face tough choices | CBC News

 Tijay's first trips by plane to a hospital in Iqaluit were related to respiratory infections.
 Before she turned one, her family had to take her to CHEO, the children's hospital in Ottawa, because her medical needs became more complex.

-A trip this fall was supposed to last four days, but extended to four weeks as more appointments were added on.
+A trip this fall was supposed to last four days, but stretched to four weeks as more appointments were added on.
 Some stays last months, Tina said.

 The two-flight journey — from Clyde River to Iqaluit, and then from the territorial capital to Ottawa — typically takes 12 hours.